Frijol/climate-change/GLOSSARY.md

 ## NERC
 North American Electric Reliability Corporation, a nonprofit international regulatory agency (NERC.com)

+## net power injection
+at a node in a power transmission system, an integer representing the flow of power through the bus (positive if local production exceeds demand) [Kirschen, 182][Kirschen]

 ## net surplus
 also called producer's profit, an economics term for the ability of a producer to sell a product for more than the opportunity cost